 There are laws that protect that information, like Title 13 and Title 5 of the U.S. Code, which [ensure] every census employee is … under oath to protect that information.
 If they violate that [protection], they could be fined $250,000 or go to prison for five years, or even both, depending on how much information was released.
 Federal law protects your census response.

 Q: Who will have access to this data?

-Q: Where will I be counted if I live in the dorms, am homeless, or my permanent address is different from where I actually live?
+Q: Where will I be counted if I lived in the dorms, am homeless, or my permanent address is different from where I actually live?

 A: For more information, please refer to https://2020census.gov/en/who-to-count.html.
 College students who live in on-campus housing are considered [living in] a “group quarter.”
-Our group quarter team will reach out to each location [such as CSUN dorms], and then they will come up with a plan. … There are different options [depending] on the different locations.
+Our group quarter team will reach out to each location, and then they will come up with a plan. … There are different options [depending] on the different locations.
 At some of them, [the group quarter team] can allocate a day where they can drop off all the questionnaires [for students living there], and then they’ll pick up the completed questionnaires later.